Partido Komunista ng Pilipinas-1930: History

 The American administration in the Philippines acknowledged and recognized that the convicted communists such as Evangelista, Manahan, Capadocia, and Balgos were leaders in their trades and their cooperation would have been most beneficial.
 These men were given offers for executive clemency but were adamant in their refusal.
-Eventually Manahan would accept pardon from Gov. Frank Murphy in 1935, partly due to ideological differences between him and Evangelista, and partly due to the intervention of Manuel Quezon.
+Eventually Manahan would accept pardon from Governor Frank Murphy in 1935, partly due to ideological differences between him and Evangelista, and partly due to the intervention of Manuel Quezon.
 This, combined with Quezon assuming the presidency of the Commonwealth with his liberalism and genuine desire to garner the support of labor groups, allowed for an opening in rapprochement between him and Evangelista.
 The adoption of a united front against fascism by the Comintern also played a part in their release.

 In 1936, James S. Allen, a high-ranking official of the CPUSA came to the Philippines to persuade Evangelista's group of accepting even a conditional pardon, under the argument that a united front must be maintained against world fascism.
 Allen then went to Quezon to successfully request the release of the communist leaders on December 31, 1936.
 He then returned in 1938 to secure an absolute pardon for the communist leaders, which was granted on December 24 of that same year.
 Given their full political rights, they were now able to act and implement the Comintern's call for a united-front movement against fascism.

 Allen then mediated between Pedro Abad Santos' Partido Sosyalista ng Pilipinas (PSP) and Crisanto Evangelista's PKP to form a merger, despite their ideological differences.

 Pedro previously founded the PSP in 1932 when the Partido Komunista ng Pilipinas (PKP) was outlawed by the Supreme Court.
-Two years later, together with his assistants Agapito del Rosario, Luis Taruc, Lino Dizon and others, he organized the Aguman ding Talapagobra ning Pilipinas (ATP) into the Aguman ding Maldang Talapagobra (AMT), similar to the general workers’ unions in Spain, Mexico and France, which advocated the expropriation of landed estates and friar lands, farmers’ cooperative stores and the upliftment of peasants’ living conditions.
-On November 7, 1938, during the anniversary of the October Revolution, members of the PKP and the PSP held a convention at the Manila Grand Opera House where they declared their merger as the Communist Party of the Philippines.
-Crisanto Evangelista was elected President, Pedro Abad Santos Vice President, and Guillermo Capadocia General Secretary.

-The new party was officially called the Communist Party of the Philippines (merger of the Communist and Socialist parties), but was simply referred to as the Communist Party of the Philippines for short.
-The three top officers of the new PKP were Evangelista, Abad Santos and Capadocia, who were President, Vice President, and General Secretary, respectively.
+Two years later, together with his assistants Agapito del Rosario, Luis Taruc, Lino Dizon and others, he organized the Aguman ding Talapagobra ning Pilipinas (ATP) into the Aguman ding Maldang Talapagobra (AMT), similar to the general workers' unions in Spain, Mexico, and France, which advocated the expropriation of landed estates and friar lands, farmers' cooperative stores and the upliftment of peasants' living conditions.
+On November 7, 1938, during the anniversary of the October Revolution, members of the PKP and the PSP held a convention at the Manila Grand Opera House where they officially declared their merger as the Communist Party of the Philippines (merger of the Communist and Socialist Parties), but was simply referred to as the Communist Party of the Philippines for short.
+The three top elected officers of the new PKP were Evangelista, Abad Santos, and Capadocia, who were President, Vice President, and General Secretary, respectively.